ebeaudoi/imagesetgenerator/README.md

 Script to create ImageSetConfiguration file to be used with oc-mirror
 Description:

-Depending on how much Operators you want to prune.
-It can take a lot of time to generate the “ImageSetConfiguration” yaml file for the first time.
+Depending on how many Operators you want to prune.
+It can take a lot of time to generate the “ImageSetConfiguration” YAML file for the first time.

-This tools has been created to facilitate the process and generate a valid “ImageSetConfiguration” yaml file.
+This tool has been created to facilitate the process and generate a valid “ImageSetConfiguration” YAML file.

 Prerequisites: